-The importance of having a fast loading website need not be explained.
+The importance of having a fast-loading website need not be explained.
 A highly performant website influences user experience, increases user retention rate, causes a bump in SEO rankings, and helps your business achieve marketing goals.
-Adopting the JAMstack architecture as the way of building your website is an easy way to reap the benefits of a highly performant website mentioned above.
+Adopting the Jamstack architecture as the way of building your website is an easy way to reap the benefits of the highly performant website mentioned above.

 In general, there are a couple of things you can do that can help your website load fast and stay fast after loading.
 Reduce the weight of pages of the website.
 Reduce the number of requests the website makes for external resources.
 But also, control how and when the website makes those requests.

 Let’s say you are using Gatsby.
 Wonder what you can do to reduce page weight and increase your website’s performance?